Pomax/browser-based-web-editor/NOTES.md

-- Add "remix" button in the editor when looking at "not your own" project and you're logged in.

 - Make it possible for a logged in user to add additional login methods
   - create a user "profile" page?
     - if own profile, show current login methods + "add a login"